LakshayBadlani/datung_io_challenge/README.md

 1. **Can I use &lt;Insert SDK or Framework here&gt; for the take home assignment?**
   > **Answer:** Yes, you are free to make use of the tools that you are most comfortable working with.
 We work with a mix of frameworks, and try to use the one best fit for the task at hand.
 2. **Where do I send my assignment upon completion?**
   > **Answer:** You should have received an email with instructions about this take home assignment that led you to this repo.
-If you have been invited to the take home assignment, but haven't received an email, please email us at *l.badlani[at]gmail.com*.
+If you have been invited to the take home assignment, but haven't received an email, please email us at *charan[at]datung.io*.
 3. **The raw data is too large to fit in memory, what do I do?**
   > **Answer:** This is part of the challenge, and the dataset is by design larger than can fit in memory for a normal computer.
 You will have to come up with a solution that enables processing of the data in a batch-like, or streaming, fashion, to extract meaningful features.
 4. **Where do I send my presentation of my results?**
-  > **Answer:** Please send it to **l.badlani [at] gmail.com**.
+  > **Answer:** Please send it to **charan [at] datung.io**.
 In case you've uploaded your work somewhere else please provide a link that allows us to view it for evaluation.